chiefbiiko/bwt/README.md

 Parses a token.

+Returns null if the token is malformatted, corrupt, expired, from an unknown issuer, or if any other exceptions occur while marshalling, such as `JSON.parse(body)` -> 💥

-In case of invalid inputs, exceptions, corrupt or forged tokens `parse` returns `null`, otherwise a `BWT` header and body.
+In case of a valid token `parse` returns an object containing the token `header` and `body`.

-Besides format and cryptographic validation `parse` verifies that the `iat` and `exp` header claims are unsigned integers, `iat <= Date.now() < exp`, and that the total token size does not exceed 4KiB.
+This function encapsulates all validation and cryptographic verification of a token.
+Note that, as BWT requires every token to expire, `parse` does this basic metadata check.

+Additional application-specific metadata checks can be made as `parse`, besides the main body, returns the token header that contains metadata.
+Fx, an app could choose to reject all tokens of a certain age by additionally checking the mandatory `iat` claim of a token header.

 ## Dear Reviewers